Applethal/RSA/readme.md

 5- <del> Add debug mode </del>.

-6- Using Gauss' pivoting technique for matrix inversion is an effort of  $O(n^3)$, can I do better?
+6- <del>Using Gauss' pivoting technique for matrix inversion is an effort of  $O(n^3)$, can I do better? </del> After learning a bit more on this topic, it would appear that using this algorithm is suitable for this application.

 # How to contribute